 The school must be notified if a child is to be absent.
 There are two ways you may go about reporting the absence.
 You may either send an email or leave a voicemail.
-The email address is: attendance@sjs-needham.org, or please call the office by 8:00 a.m. to report your child's absence.
+The email address is: attendance@sjsneedham.org, or please call the office by 8:10 AM to report your child's absence.
 Simply dial: 781-444-4459 (press 1) and follow the instructions on the recording.
 Parents should notify the teacher in writing if you know of an absence in advance.